-Our board of directors currently consists of six members.
-Four of our directors are independent within the meaning of the independent director guidelines of Nasdaq.
-Pursuant to our current voting agreement and certificate of incorporation, Adrian R. Krainer, Seth L. Harrison, Samuel W. Hall, Arthur A. Levin, Arthur O. Tzianabos, and Edward M. Kaye have been designated to serve as members of our board of directors.
-Adrian R. Krainer and Edward M. Kaye were elected by the holders of our common stock.
-Seth L. Harrison and Samuel W. Hall were elected by the holders of our Series A convertible preferred stock.
+Our board of directors currently consists of seven members.
+Six of our directors are independent within the meaning of the independent director guidelines of Nasdaq.
+Pursuant to our current voting agreement and certificate of incorporation, Adrian R. Krainer, Seth L. Harrison, Samuel W. Hall, Arthur A. Levin, Arthur O. Tzianabos, Jennifer C. Burstein and Edward M. Kaye have been designated to serve as members of our board of directors.
+Adrian R. Krainer and Edward M. Kaye were elected by the holders of our common stock and are representatives of the common shareholders.
+Seth L. Harrison and Samuel W. Hall were elected by the holders of our Series A convertible preferred stock and are representatives of the preferred shareholders.
 Arthur A. Levin was elected by the holders of our common stock and the Series A convertible preferred stock, voting together as a single class on an as-converted basis.
-Arthur O. Tzianabos was elected by the holders of our common stock and convertible preferred stock, voting together as a single class on an as-converted basis.
+Arthur O. Tzianabos and Jennifer C. Burstein were elected by the holders of our common stock and convertible preferred stock, voting together as a single class on an as-converted basis.